alyrace/pet_adoption_app/README.md

-# react app adoption of pets
+# react app boiler plate with eslint, prettier, and parcel